2026-03-31

 Ignoring the "Why" Behind Your Spending

-AI expense tools excel at telling you what you spent, where you spent it, and how much.
-They even offer proactive insights into patterns and potential savings.
-However, a common mistake is to passively consume this data without engaging in the deeper reflection of why you're spending that way.
+AI expense tools excel at telling you what you spent, where you spent it, and how much, and they can surface trends from your own categorized history.
+A common mistake is to passively consume charts without asking why the pattern exists.

 Frequently Asked Questions About AI Expense Tracking